 Back to top

-It's not advisable to become pregnant or father a child while having vinorelbine and cisplatin, as they may harm the developing baby.
-It’s important to use effective contraception while taking these drugs, and for up to a year afterwards.
-You can discuss this with your doctor or nurse.
+Your doctor will advise you not to become pregnant or to father a child during treatment.
+This is because the drugs may harm a developing baby.
+It’s important to use effective contraception during and for a few months after chemotherapy.
+You can talk to your doctor or nurse about this.

-This section is based upon our vinorelbine and cisplatin chemotherapy fact sheet, which has been compiled using information from a number of reliable sources including:
+This section has been compiled using a number of reliable sources, including:

 Sweetman, et al. Martindale: The Complete Drug Reference.
 37th edition.
 2011.
 Pharmaceutical Press.

 Perry MC.
 The Chemotherapy Source Book.
-4th edition.
-2007.
+5th edition.
+2012.
 Lippincott Williams and Wilkins.